kaiwen-wang/gt-subleaser/README.md

 MAP X

 Make it possible for people to disable listings.
 Maybe through email somehow.
-Don't leak backend on upload page
+Don't leak backend on upload page X DONE
 Upload page IMAGES MOVABLE

 Useful features:
 Labels for specific rooms
 What floor an apartment building is on
-Upload desc MORE CHARACTERS
+Upload desc MORE CHARACTERS X
 upload desc spacing?
-appliances pictures and state
+appliances pictures and state X DONE
+DISTANCE TO CAMPUS
+Person data